phorton1/Arduino-useless/docs/readme.md

 - **batteries** - it will use rechargable 18650 Lithium batteries, because I have a bunch of those, and pre-made plastic holders for them
 - **nicely constructed** - it will look nice, like a bit of a wood working effort

 I had recently upgraded my [**home built cnc machine**](https://github.com/phorton1/Arduino-esp32_cnc20mm) with a new 10W laser, and had been having a lot of fun making wooden boxes with it, and this seemed like a perfect opportunity to combine that with some electronics and programming to make something interesting.
 I had a bunch of inexpensive **3/16" plywood** that I had become proficient in cutting and glueing, so I decided the box would be made out of that.

-So I set off into Fusion 360 to design it.

-## Design

 I decided to use small MG90 Servos.
 I tested them against a dual 3.7V (7.4V total) 18650 battery pair and, although they get hot if left running continuously, for short bursts they work ok, and in my application they would not need to be kept running or